1432 AB AALSMEER

 Arriving by boat at Passenger Terminal Amsterdam

 The striking building, with an undulating wave-like roof, has all the conveniences of a modern port – with a 600-metre-long quay, large reception halls, a touring car terminal, offices, a convention centre and underground parking.
 Yet it’s serene and the glass façade has a magnificent view of the IJ-harbour and the city center.
 The PTA is a pleasant 15 minute walk along the waterside from Amsterdam’s Centraal Station.
-But if you are in a hurry the day your ship comes in, then take either Tram 26 from opposite the Muziekgebouw aan 't IJ – located just to the right of the PTA – or Tram 25 – located to the left of the PTA.
+But if you are in a hurry the day your ship comes in, then take tram 26 from opposite the Muziekgebouw aan 't IJ – located just to the right of the PTA.
 Alternatively, if you’re laden down with luggage, opt for a taxi from outside the building.

 DFDS Seaways Ferry from Newcastle to IJmuiden